 - An environmental specialist from DES will walk through the business with the owners to conduct an initial assessment.
-During the walk-through, the specialist will go through a checklist of items to review current business practices and make recommendations on how ways to enhance operations, employee health and safety as well as the environment.
+During the walk-through, the specialist will go through a checklist of items to review current business practices and make recommendations on ways to enhance operations, reduce environmental impact and improve employee health and safety.

 - For example, the specialist may find an outdated machine on-site and recommend a more energy efficient model that would enhance business operations.